ellisbrandon20/Express-PostgreSQL/README.md

 `npm install`

+#### Optional
-Create docs *configurations.js* file in main directory and copy the below configs and replace them with appropraite information for your database ([database setup instructions](https://www.postgresqltutorial.com/connect-to-postgresql-database/))
+You can use the one already provided or create *configurations.js* file in main directory and copy the below configs and replace them with appropraite information for your database ([database setup instructions](https://www.postgresqltutorial.com/connect-to-postgresql-database/))

     const user = 'me';
     const host = 'localhost';